 Option Description Startup Screen Displays your user logo during the projector's startup.
-Color Setting Adjusts the whiteness of the screen.
+Color Setting Adjusts the temperature of the screen colors.
 Positive color temperature values provide a cold white; negative values provide a warmer white.
+You can also adjust the black and white levels.
 Project From Specifies that you want to project from the Ceiling or Rear Projection.
 Cursor Speed Specifies a cursor speed.
 Video Signal Specifies the input image signal mode.
-You can select AUTO, NTSC, NTSC 4.43, NTSC50, PAL, PAL N, PAL M, PAL 60 or SECAM.
+You can select AUTO, NTSC, NTSC 4.43, NTSC50, PAL, PAL N, PAL M, PAL 60, HDTV or SECAM.
 Pattern Display Displays the test pattern currently selected.
 Reset Resets all fields to their default values.